doom-neovim/doom-nvim/README.md

 ## Features

 - Minimalistic good looks inspired by modern code editors.
+- Works out of the box, just install and start editing.
+- A modular organizational structure for separating concerns in your config.
+- Extensible and customizable, everything can be easily modified.
 - Curated and sane defaults for many plugins.
-- A modular organizational structure for separating concerns in your config.
 - A declarative and powerful [plugins management system](https://github.com/wbthomason/packer.nvim) (powered by `packer.nvim`).
 - Opt-in LSP integration for many languages by using the new built-in LSP included on Neovim 0.5.
 - An Emacs which-key like plugin to manage your `keybindings`, centered around leader prefix key (<kbd>SPC</kbd>).
-- Per-file indentation style detection and [editorconfig] integration.
-Let someone else argue about tabs vs **_spaces_**.
-- Project-management tools.
-- Project search (and more) utilities, powered by [telescope.nvim].
+- Project search _and more_ utilities, powered by
+  [telescope.nvim].

 ## Prerequisites

+### Installation

-- Curl 7.x
+- Curl 7.x (for using the installation script)
 - Git 2.23+
 - Neovim 0.5.0 onwards

+### Runtime

 - GNU `find`
-- _OPTIONALS:_
+- _Optionals:_
   - [ripgrep] 11.0+ or [fd] 7.3.0+ (improves file indexing performance for some commands)
-  - `nodejs` and `npm` (required to use the built-in LSP)
+  - `nodejs` and `npm` (required to use some Language Server Protocols)

 Doom is comprised of [~40 optional plugins][modules], some of which may have additional dependencies.
 [Please visit their documentation][modules].